 My brother's order: The rich and cheesy Enchilada Suizas, which came on a plate that was always too hot to touch.

 And my mom's order: The Colorado Chili Burrito, which I always had a bite of.
 The delicious, greasy tacos kept me from making it my own order, but I'll never forget the fork-tender chunks of beef in a deeply flavored, spicy sauce that oozed out of a warm flour tortilla.
-My Mexican Chocolate Chili is very reminiscent of this dish.
+This is what my Mexican Chocolate Chili was inspired from.
+I really wanted to recreate it.

-And no, Colorado Chili has nothing to do with the sate of Colorado.
+And no, Colorado Chili has nothing to do with the state of Colorado.

 Colorado means red in Spanish and is used in the name to describe the sauce, which is typically made with a variety of red chiles.